nicolenair/tfjs-examples/lstm-text-generation/README.md

 # Nicole's Modifications
 This repo has been modified to only support the Recipe 1M+ dataset.
-In order to merely deploy my pre-trained model for recipe generation, please switch the yarn watch command to use index2.html instead of index.html
+In order to merely deploy my pre-trained model for recipe generation, please switch the yarn watch command to use index2.html instead of index.html.
+Otherwise, the README stands.

 ## Overview